dorisashehi/dorisashehi/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on my projects
-- 🌱 I’m currently learning for a role as Web Developer
+- 🌱 I’m currently learning for a role as a Web Developer
 - 📫 How to reach me: doris.shehi2@gmail.com
 -->